-The new obligation is for carriers that qualify as a "sole undertaking" to offer all their long-distance (international and domestic) or regional rail services as a through-ticket (Article 12 (1)).
+The new obligation is for carriers that qualify as a "sole undertaking" to offer all their long distance (international and domestic) or regional rail services as a through-ticket (Article 12 (1)).

-This aims to ensure a more comprehensive protection of passengers in cases of missed connections and will increase the availability of the through-tickets on the market.
+This aims to ensure more comprehensive protection of passengers with missed connections and will increase the availability of through-tickets on the market.
 In that context, several separate legal persons may qualify as a "sole undertaking", based on their ownership structure.

-For example: where company A owns at 100% companies B and C; or where companies A, B and C are all 100% owned by the same entity (for example by the State), then A+B+C represent a "sole undertaking" and their long-distance (international and domestic) or regional services will have to be offered as a through-ticket, leading to increased protection of passengers in cases of missed connections.
+For example: where company A owns 100% of companies B and C; or where companies A, B and C are all 100% owned by the same entity (for example by the State), then A+B+C represent a "sole undertaking" and their long-distance (international and domestic) or regional services must be offered as a through-ticket, increasing protection of passengers who miss a connection.

-The increased protection regards the right to reimbursement of the ticket price or re-routing; compensation (except where the ticket was reimbursed), the right to accommodation (if the journey cannot continue the same day), meals and refreshments (in reasonable relation to the waiting time).
+This increased protection concerns the right to reimbursement of the ticket price or rerouting; compensation (except where the ticket was reimbursed), the right to accommodation (if the journey cannot continue the same day), meals and refreshments (in reasonable relation to the waiting time).